Giambattista Valli fills fall runway show with tweeds at Paris Fashion Week

 There were also white jeans, the hems chopped off, paired with a glittering floral sequined top in one instance, and a long, collarless tweed coat in another — both worn by male models.

-Fancy party dresses were included in the lineup, offered in bright colours — hot pink, red and purple — with neat piles of bows decorating the waist.
+Fancy party dresses were included in the lineup, offered in bright colors — hot pink, red and purple — with neat piles of bows decorating the waist.

 Popular with the red carpet set, and known for voluminous, tulle dresses, Valli broadened his fan base with a collaboration with H&M in 2019.